WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Added bbPress support so you can deny users from accessing forums.

 == Upgrade Notice ==

+= 4.3.4 =
+* Fixed: Default message values not persisting across many users when approving or denying in bulk.
+* Added: IP Address removal from user meta after approved.
+Addresses possible issues with GDPR compliance.
+Denied users do not have saved data after denied.
+* Added: Filter for who receives notifications for new users.
+Props to @cherbst

 = 4.3.3 =
 * Fixed: support for [user_email] shortcode parsing in the approved/denied custom messages.